richardred15/ffDb/README.md

 ffDb makes several assumptions about typical use cases for small size, low maintenance, easy to setup databases.

+All data stored is encrypted, either with a provided password or one will be generated automatically.

 ## Simple Initialization